Landour: Topology

 Swargarohini and Bandarpunch in the Himalaya, from Landour.

 Landour is located in the Lower Western Himalaya, in the Mussoorie Range, the second of the five parallel folds of the Himalaya.
 On average, Landour is about 984 ft above Mussoorie, which itself is mostly at an altitude of 6,800 to 7,798 ft.

 Landour offers striking views of the Garhwal Himalaya, with a wide vista of up to 200 km visible on a clear day.
 The visible massifs and peaks include (West to East) Swargarohini, Bandarpunch, Yamunotri, Jaonli, Gangotri, Srikanta, Kedarnath, Satopanth, Chaukhamba (Badrinath) and even Nanda Devi.
 At its closest point, Tibet is about 70 mi away as the crow flies; it is through Landour that Heinrich Harrer escaped to Tibet during World War II after breaking out of a British internment camp in Dehradun.

 If one travels the 290 km to Landour from New Delhi by train or bus, a switch at Dehradun is needed.
-Buses and taxis, and even "shared taxis", are easily available.
-There are also direct buses from New Delhi, and one can easily negotiate with taxis at any of New Delhi's railway stations or at the Delhi airport.
-One can also fly from Delhi in just 40 min to Jolly Grant Airport east of Dehradun, which saves a lot of time, but it takes another 90 minutes to drive up to Landour from the airport.
+Buses, taxis, and shared taxis are easily available.
+There are also direct buses from New Delhi, and taxis are available at any of New Delhi's railway stations or at the Delhi airport.
+There are 40-minute flights from Delhi to Jolly Grant Airport east of Dehradun; to Landour from the airport is a further 90-minute drive.

 East of Landour lie the small hamlet of Dhanaulti and the Surkhanda Devi temple; further east are Kanatal, Tehri (now submerged by the Tehri dam) and Chamba (not to be confused with the town and district of the same name in Himachal Pradesh).
-And to the West lie the tourist trap of Kempty Falls, the military town of Chakrata and the region of Jaunsar bordering Himachal Pradesh.
+And to the West lie Kempty Falls, the military town of Chakrata and the region of Jaunsar bordering Himachal Pradesh.